Can Businessman Trump Run The Country

 9. Tax Reform.

-So let's begin with item #1, that Donald J. Trump claims he is a hugely successful businessman who can run the economy, negotiate international trade deals, and is so un-politically correct that it makes him tough.
+So, let's begin with item #1: Donald J. Trump claims he is a hugely successful businessman who can run the economy and negotiate international trade deals.
+He is so un-politically correct that it makes him tough.

-We have to be honest about who we are: we believe in capitalism, democracy, humanity (we have the highest rate of philanthropy in the world, dwarfing the next five countries combined).
-And as an Argentine reporter once cited -- after a Nobel prize winner used his podium to denounce American imperialism -- that despite our motives, as an empire we've produced more benefits to the world than any other empire before us.
+We have to be honest about who we are: we believe in capitalism, democracy, and humanity (we have the highest rate of philanthropy in the world, dwarfing the following five countries combined).
+And as an Argentine reporter once cited -- after a Nobel prize winner used his podium to denounce American imperialism -- that despite our motives, as an empire, we've produced more benefits to the world than any other empire before us.

-When Trump insults people, infers that as President the free press may no longer be a free press as we know it, they don't care.
-It appears that all they hear and care about is that he will build a wall to stop the inflow of Mexicans (and the Caribbean) -- even though the rise of the Mexican economy these last years as reversed the immigration trend; ban Muslims to stop the inflow of Jihadists -- even though homegrown terrorism, including white supremacists, accounted for 73% of all U.S. terrorism since 9/11; support law & order -- regardless of whether the police are in the right or wrong on a case by case basis; use his business deal-making experience in trade deals, and punish foreign governments for 'stealing' American jobs.
+When Trump insults people, he infers that as President, the free press may no longer be a free press as we know it; his supporters don't seem to care.
+It appears that all they hear and care about is that he will build a wall to stop the inflow of Mexicans (and the Caribbean) -- even though the rise of the Mexican economy these last years has reversed the immigration trend; banning Muslims to stop the inflow of Jihadists -- even though homegrown terrorism, including white supremacists, accounted for 73% of all U.S. terrorism since 9/11; support law & order -- regardless of whether the police are in the right or wrong on a case by case basis; use his business deal-making experience in trade deals, and punish foreign governments for 'stealing' American jobs.

-Let's Not overlook his successes.
+Let's not overlook his successes.
 He has had some.
-The Grand Hyatt at Grand Central Station was part of the renovation of the city, as was Trump Plaza on 5th Ave.
+The Grand Hyatt at Grand Central Station was part of the city's renovation, as was Trump Plaza on 5th Ave.
 Both were hits.
-I, like many New Yorkers at the time, was impressed when he took over the city's failed attempts to rebuild Wollman Rink in Central Park; which he completed ahead of schedule and under budget.
+I, like many New Yorkers at the time, was impressed when he took over the city's failed attempts to rebuild Wollman Rink in Central Park, which he completed ahead of schedule and under budget.

 These three projects collectively made him the prince of the city.
-In recent years he has also had success with his golf resorts, something he is quite passionate about and has knowledge of.
+In recent years, he has also had success with his golf resorts, something he is quite passionate about and knowledgeable about.

 Words Matter

-He is continually frustrated by a free press that is actually going to fact-check him when he speaks, and point out when he lies, which he does often.
-"All politicians lie" you might say, but Trump is in a class of his own.
-His claims, about crime rates, his electoral collage win as the biggest, his inaugural crowd size the biggest, that his predecessor wiretapped him, that his repeal and replace was days from done and going to be terrific, that he'd build a wall that Mexico would pay for, that the pipeline would be built with American only products, that he got NATO to pay up (that was negotiated in 2014), claims of murders and riots that didn't happen, that he didn't claim Climate Change was a hoax by the Chinese, that he didn't say Japan and Saudi Arabia shouldn't have nuclear weapons, that N. Korea would be easy to get in line, that Middle East Peace would be easier than anyone thought, that healthcare would be "easy", that he wouldn't touch Medicare, that China stopped manipulating their currency because of him (they stopped in 2014), that "no one had any contacts with the Russians", that he has never had and doesn't have any business dealings with Russians (he forgot a small $100M) and many more, weren't even close.
+He is continually frustrated by a free press that will fact-check him when he speaks and point out when he lies, which he does often.
+"All politicians lie," you might say, but Trump is in a class of his own.
+His claims, about crime rates, his electoral collage win as the biggest, his inaugural crowd size the biggest, that his predecessor wiretapped him, that his repeal and replace was days from done and going to be terrific, that he'd build a wall that Mexico would pay for, that the pipeline would be built with American only products, that he got NATO to pay up (that was negotiated in 2014), claims of murders and riots that didn't happen, that he didn't claim Climate Change was a hoax by the Chinese, that he didn't say Japan and Saudi Arabia shouldn't have nuclear weapons, that N. Korea would be easy to get in line, that Middle East Peace would be easier than anyone thought, that healthcare would be "easy", that he wouldn't touch Medicare, that China stopped manipulating their currency because of him (they stopped in 2014), that "no one on my campaign had any contacts with the Russians", that he has never had and doesn't have any business dealings with Russians (he forgot a small $100M) and many more.
+His statements were all untrue.

 The Chief Executive's Skills